OVITO organizes the information it processes into data objects, each representing a specific fragment of a dataset.

 DataCollection object represents just a single animation frame

-and not an entire animation sequence.
+and not an entire simulation trajectory.
 Thus, in OVITO’s data model, a simulation trajectory is rather represented as a series of

 DataCollection instances.
 A data pipeline operates on and produces only a single

-Particles data object, which is accessible through the
+Particles data object, which is accessible via the

 in the system.
 A property data array is an instance of the